Street Photography with Harvey Stein

 9AM to 11AM – Discuss Friday’s shoot.
 Discuss the use of flash outdoors

-11AM to 5PM – Field trip to photograph an event in the area and the people of DFW, includes lunch.
+11AM to 5PM – Field trip to photograph an event in the area and the people of DFW.
+There will be time for a lunch break (not included).

 Sunday, November 10:

 9AM to 1:30PM – Discussion of Saturday’s shoot.
 Looking at two projects by Harvey.
 Class critique of photos from Friday and Saturday, 6 photos per day.
-Lunch.
+Lunch is not included.

 1:30PM to 4:30PM – Continue class critique.
 Discussions including environmental portraiture, use of filters, releases, etc. Final thoughts and review.